60-day returns • free shipping on USA orders $129+

 You want to pair the living books and narration with nature study.
 You’re already doing nature study if you’ve completed Stage 2: the things that we do once a week.
 So make sure you’re doing both.

-So check on your science materials and make sure they’re the right stuff—that they fall in line with a Charlotte Mason approach.
+That’s the first check-up: check on your science materials and make sure they’re the right stuff—that they fall in line with a Charlotte Mason approach.

 Math

-In math, as in other subjects, Charlotte Mason wanted the teacher, the parent, to interact with the child.
+In math, as in other subjects, Charlotte Mason wanted the teacher, the parent, to interact with the student.
 It is a wonderful opportunity to build that relationship with your child and to see for yourself whether she is getting it, whether she is understanding.

 You want to make sure that they are learning the “why” behind the “how.”
 It’s not just, “Here’s how you do this particular thing.
 Use this formula, and you can figure out the answer to the worksheet problem.”
 No, Charlotte wanted students to know the “why” behind it, to really think mathematically.
-For more, read this great article by Richele Baburina.

-Language Arts
+Language ARts

 I encourage you to watch the video, “The Natural Progression of Language Arts.”
 It will really help you see how Charlotte laid out this whole progression from preschool all the way up to high school.
 It makes total sense when you see the big picture of when each part of language arts comes in and how they build on the foundation that was already laid.
+And of course, if you need language arts resources that align with those methods.

 So your assignment for Stage 4: Make sure that the materials you are using for science, for math, and for language arts agree with the Charlotte Mason method.
 If any of them don’t agree, make changes in them as you feel comfortable and as you’re ready.